About Emma Weber

 When I moved to Australia, consumed by building a business and finding the love of my life, I realised everything had purpose, everything had stakes.
 I could feel myself disappearing into productivity.

 So I joined the Purple Moon Choir on Sydney's Northern Beaches and remembered what it means to do something for absolutely no reason except fun.
-No ROI, no performance metrics—just the voice and sheer pleasure of hearing people singe together.
+No ROI, no performance metrics -just the voice and sheer pleasure of hearing people sing together.

 The moments that feed your soul rarely make it onto your resume.
 Do them anyway.